testmonitor/asana-client/README.md

 ## Usage

-This client only supports OAuth authentication.
+This client only supports **oAuth authentication**.
 You'll need an Asana application to proceed.
-If you haven't done so, please read up with the [Asana authentication docs](https://developers.asana.com/docs/#authentication-basics).
+If you haven't done so, please read up with the [Asana authentication docs](https://developers.asana.com/docs/#authentication-basics) on how to create an application.

 When your Asana application is up and running, start with the oAuth authorization: